-Compare \Merchants Bldg.
-Maintenance, 358 NLRB No. 67 (2012) (rejecting General Counsel's request, in refusal to hire case, to grant a remedy to a previously unnamed discriminatee where: (1) the complaint specifically named 22 other individual discriminatees and did not include "with others unknown" or similar catch-all language; (2) the General Counsel reasonably should have known about the additional discriminatee; and (3) the General Counsel did not request a remedy for the additional discriminatee until the case reached the Board), and cases cited therein at n.
-12.
+Compare Merchants Bldg.
+Maintenance, 358 NLRB 578, 579-580 (2012) (rejecting the General Counsel's request, in a refusal to hire case, to grant a remedy to a previously unnamed discriminatee where: (1) the complaint specifically named 22 other individual discriminatees and did not include "with others unknown" or similar catch-all language; (2) the General Counsel reasonably should have known about the additional discriminatee; and (3) the General Counsel did not request a remedy for the additional discriminatee until the case reached the Board), and cases cited there.